 “I am drawn to Rivky by her raw talent.
 What I love about her as an artist is the strength in her vulnerability- absolutely beautiful.
-I can’t wait to hear more from her!” -Amy Lee, Evanescence
+I can’t wait to hear more from her!” –Grammy Winner, Amy Lee, Evanescence

 “A powerful, powerful singer.
-Capable of reaching notes too high and low for most -and capable of hitting them with emotion.” -Howard Bloom, Former publicist for Billy Joel, Prince.
+Capable of reaching notes too high and low for most -and capable of hitting them with emotion.” -Howard Bloom, Former publicist for Billy Joel and Prince

 Live at Birdland Jazz Club in NYC: https://www.facebook.com/RIVKYGMUSIC/videos/1111023862365724/